A 2-nd Level CTF Pack

 IMPORTANT, PLEASE READ DESCRIPTION:

 This pack is a sequel to A Two Level CTF Pack.
-It has been a while, that was back in 2003.
-Obviously, the “2-nd” in the pack name is a reference to this being a 2nd installment with 2 levels, how convenient.
+That was back in 2003.
+The “2-nd” in the pack name is a reference to this being a 2nd installment with 2 levels.

 Tyuka’s Realm Forsaken and Games: Alive Sky-High are included within the pack.

 Tyuka’s Realm is designed mainly for duels, also for SJ’s DT Contest.
 It uses a variant of the “base system” I used in One Spot.
-Unlike the base system in One Spot, you cannot camp at the base area with absolute control (although you could camp above it at the entrance with uncertain control), you can, however, use the copter to camp at the base area for a brief period of time.
-So, this is basically a “pretty much” balanced ctf level with a varied layout.
+Unlike the base system in One Spot, you cannot camp at the base area with absolute control, but you can camp at the base’s entrance with uncertain control, and you can also use the copter to camp at the base area for a brief period of time.
+This is a “pretty much” balanced ctf level with a varied layout.

-Another notable aspect is the c placement: Basically, a +1 is placed directly above the other +1.
-The one at the top can be shot either to the left or right side to prevent it from being shot directly to the very bottom of the level; If the +1 at the top is shot directly to the bottom of the level, then both cs can be controlled like a full nrg.
-So, the c placement can be thought of as a full nrg being “split”, meaning this can have a full nrg or 2 +1s, but not both.
-That can cater to players who like “strong” c control, but also those who don’t want “strong” c control depending on how it’s played.
-Basically, lots of variations to the c placement here.
+Another notable aspect is the c placement: A +1 is placed directly above the other +1.
+To prevent the top c from being shot directly to the bottom of the level, it can be shot to the left or right side; If the +1 at the top is shot directly to the bottom of the level, then both cs can be camped like a full nrg.
+The c placement like a full nrg being “split”, meaning this can have a full nrg or 2 +1s, but not both at the same time.
+Depending on how this is played, it can cater to players who like “strong” c control, but also those who don’t want “strong” c control.

-By the way, I know exactly what “Tyuka” means.
-Also, fun fact: the filename “olctrf” is a complete coincidence, since trf sounds like “turf”, which can mean things like territory or domain, hence the name “Tyuka’s Realm Forsaken”.
+Fun Fact: The filename “olctrf” is a coincidence, since trf sounds like “turf”, which can mean things like territory or domain, hence the name “Tyuka’s Realm Forsaken”.

-Games: Alive Sky-High has another variant of the One Spot system, although this one can be best described as more elaborate.
-Basically, there’s an entire symmetrical base “area” (like an entire level) that has an outer area.
-The outer area supports the base area and is quite varied by comparison.
-While the level is relatively average in size, the design caters to very large games (at least 3vs3), a “super-versatile” level.
-Basically, this is a bright, colorful, celebration themed level designed for events.
-I, myself, am not sure if this is a suitable effort for them just yet though.
+Games: Alive Sky-High has another variant of the One Spot system, but this one might be best described as more elaborate.
+There’s an entire symmetrical base “area” (like an entire level) that has an outer area.
+The outer area supports the base area, and is quite varied by comparison.
+While the level is relatively average in size, the design caters to very large games (at least 3vs3).
+This is a bright, colorful, celebration themed level designed for events.
+I am not sure if this is a suitable effort for them just yet though.

 Ha, the re-occuring theme here is about things done in some way concerning twos.
 Total coincidence!